denisa/clq/README.md

 - `clq CHANGELOG.md`
     validates the file.
 - `clq -release CHANGELOG.md`
     validates the file and further enforces that the most recent release is neither _[Unreleased]_ nor has been _[YANKED]_.
-This validation is recommended before cutting a release or merging to master.
+This validation is recommended before cutting a release or merging to main.
 - `clq -query releases[0].version CHANGELOG.md`
     validates the complete changelog and returns the version of the most recent release.